 This 500,000 square meter garden is home to the world-famous teamLab: A Forest Where Gods Live exhibition.

 - Nighttime Magic: The forest comes alive with projection mapping on giant rocks and trees.
-The art is interactive—touching a wall might cause flowers to scatter.
-It is a mesmerizing experience for digital-native children.
+The art is interactive — touching a wall might cause flowers to scatter, mesmerizing for digital-native kids.

 Donguri Mura (Three C’s Village)